 Are your steel pan instruments in need of tuning and maintenance?

-We can help to restore your instrument’s tuning, carry out minor repairs and advise you on keeping your steel pans in tip top condition.
+We can help to restore your instrument’s tuning, carry out minor refurbishment and advise you on keeping your steel pans in tip top condition.

 HOW STEEL PANS ARE MADE AND TUNED

-Most instruments require care, maintenance and regular tuning to maintain a good quality of sound.
-The steel pan instrument is no exception with the handful of UK based ‘pan tuners’ in great demand to maintain the ever increasing number of instruments as its popularity grows.
+Most instruments require care, maintenance and regular tuning to ensure a good quality of sound.
+The steel pan instrument is no exception with the handful of UK based ‘pan tuners’ in great demand to blend and tune the ever increasing number of instruments as its popularity grows.

 Pan making and tuning is a craft that takes tuners years to perfect.
 Below is a summary of the process.